The world is constantly changing, and so should your business

 Think about what can be done, not the opposite

 Sometimes, when we’re faced with change, we find ourselves feeling trapped or helpless.
 We start to focus less on our objective and more on how much we don’t like the change; we then put all our energy and focus on how things aren’t the same as they were before.
-We end up being stuck in a never-ending loop of helpless thinking, convincing ourselves that the change has now made things harder or how the newer system isn’t as good as the old one.
+We end up being stuck in a never-ending loop of helpless thinking, convincing ourselves that the change has now made things more difficult or harder or how the newer system isn’t as good as the old one.

 One of the reasons why change can be so difficult for us is that we limit ourselves too much to what we already know instead of exploring the new ways or methods we can adopt to make change easier for us—it’s shifting your mentality from “How on Earth am I supposed to do this?” to “What can I do right now to improve the situation with the resources I have at hand?”